Measurement-based cooling of many-body quantum systems: Measurement-based Cooling

-Because we take a single spin to be representative of the rest of the system, it is expected that this scheme will work best when the system exhibits translation-invariance.
-Note that the role of the strong field in this algorithm is to make the total polarization a quasi-conserved quantity and thus help in the transfer of the polarization from the probe spin to the rest of the system through the inter-particle interaction during the unitary evolution periods between the repetitive acts of measurements.
-In actual NMR experiments of systems of interacting magnetic dipoles, a very strong field is used, and by working in the rotating reference frame defined by the Larmor frequency, the dipole-dipole interaction Hamiltonian reduces to the so-called truncated Hamiltonian which conserves the total magnetization along the magnetic field exactly \cite{abragam1961}.
+Because we take a single spin to be representative of the entire system, it is expected that this scheme will work best when the system exhibits translation-invariance.
+During Step I, the strong magnetic field plays an important role in making the total polarization a quasi-conserved quantity.
+This property assists in transferring the polarization from the probe spin to the rest of the system through the inter-particle interaction during the unitary evolution periods between the repetitive acts of measurements.
+Note that in actual NMR experiments of systems of interacting magnetic dipoles, a very strong field is typically used, and by working in the rotating reference frame defined by the Larmor frequency, the dipole-dipole interaction Hamiltonian reduces to the so-called truncated Hamiltonian which exactly conserves the total magnetization along the magnetic field direction \cite{abragam1961}.

-Let us demonstrate the efficiency of this scheme by applying it to the same system above with short-range interactions and another system with long range interaction described by $\mathcal{H}_0=\sum_{m<n} J_{mn} \left(S_m^x S_n^x+0.5(S_m^y S_n^y-S_m^z S_n^z) \right)+0.3\sum_{m}S_m^y$, where the interaction strength $J_{mn}$ falls off inversely with the distance between spin $m$ and spin $n$ as $\frac{1}{|m-n|}$.
-The ground state energy of the later system is $E_0=-6.59$ J. We show in Figs. 3-a and 3-b the evolution of the total polarization $M_z$ of both systems under the sequence of measurements of one single spin and the occasional RF excitation pulses.
-The spikes in $M_z$ occur when the probe spin is occasionally projected in the undesired direction while the smooth parts in the plots correspond to the time intervals of pure repetitive measurements without applying the RF excitation pulses.
-During these intervals, the sequence of measurements and unitary evolution keeps increasing the total polarization of the system.
-The drawback of this scheme is the very long time taken to polarize the system compared with the first algorithm that measures all the spins.
+Let us demonstrate the efficiency of this scheme by applying it to the same system above with short-range interactions and another system with long-range interactions.
+The Hamiltonian for the latter is described by: where the interaction strength $J_{mn}$ falls off inversely with the distance between spin $m$ and spin $n$ as $\frac{1}{|m-n|}$.
+The ground state energy of this system is $E_0=-6.59 \text{ J}$.
+We show in Figs. 3-a and 3-b the evolution of the total polarization $M_z$ of both systems under the sequence of measurements of one single spin and the occasional RF pulses.
+The spikes in $M_z$ correspond to instances where the probe spin is occasionally projected in the undesired direction, while the smooth sections in the plots correspond to the time intervals of pure repetitive measurements without applying the RF excitation pulses.
+During these smooth intervals, the sequence of measurements and unitary evolution steadily increases the total polarization of the system.
+The drawback of this scheme is the considerably longer time taken to polarize the system compared with the first algorithm that measures all the spins.